By Tim Lambert

 Fortunately, other industries grew up to replace the wool trade.
 From Elizabethan times there was a pin-making industry.
 In 1619 the first wire maker was mentioned.
 Also in the early 17th century, there was a nail-making industry in Reading.
 There were also gunsmiths in Gun Street, which is named after them.
 In 1636 the first makers of tobacco pipes are mentioned.
 From 1640 silk was made in Reading.
 Another important industry in Reading was brick making and tile making.
 In 1636 a writer said Reading was ‘the prime and principal town in this county of Berkshire for fair buildings, large streets, for clothing (manufacture) and other blessings.

 In August 1642 civil war between king and parliament began.
-The people of Reading seems to have been divided in their loyalties.
+The people of Reading seem to have been divided in their loyalties.
 At first, Reading was occupied by parliamentary troops but in November a Royalist army approached and the parliamentary troops withdrew without a fight.
 The King arrived in Reading on 3 November and ordered that fortifications should be built around the town.
 More than 3,000 troops were stationed in and around Reading, about 2,000 infantry and 1,000 cavalry.

 Then in April 1643, a parliamentary army laid siege to Reading.
 They set up cannons south of the town and began to bombard it.
 But they failed to secure the land north of Reading.
 This enabled the royalists to send reinforcements and ammunition to the town by boat along the Thames.